benjaminion/upgrading-ethereum-book/src/book.md

 Ethereum's proof of stake mechanism prioritises liveness, but unlike proof of work it also strives to offer a safety guarantee under favourable circumstances.

 Safety in Ethereum&nbsp;2 is called "finality", and is delivered by the Casper FFG mechanism that we'll explore shortly.
-The idea is that, as the blockchain progresses, all honest nodes agree on blocks that they will never revert.
+The idea is that, as the blockchain progresses, all honest validators agree on blocks that they will never revert.
 That block (a checkpoint) and all its ancestor blocks are then "final" - they will never change, and if you consult any honest node in the network about them or their ancestors you will always get the same answer.
-Thus, finality is a safety property: nothing bad ever happens.
+Thus, finality is a safety property: once finality has been conferred, nothing bad ever happens.

 <a id="img_consensus_finality"></a>
 <div class="image" style="width: 80%">